 Cleveland State University assumes no responsibility or liability for any consequence resulting directly or indirectly from any action or inaction you take based on or made in reliance on the information, services, or material on or linked to this site.

 Since medical developments occur daily, this site may contain outdated material.
-While the CSU Environmental Health & Safety Dept makes every reasonable effort to present current and accurate information, no guarantee of any kind is made.
+While the CSU Office of Environmental Health & Safety makes every reasonable effort to present current and accurate information, no guarantee of any kind is made.
 Cleveland State University is not liable for any damage or loss related to the accuracy, completeness or timeliness of any information contained on this site.

 Any links to external Web sites and/or non-Cleveland State University information provided on Environmental Health & Safety university web pages or returned from university Web search engines are provided as a courtesy.
 Postings or links shall not be construed as an endorsement by the Cleveland State University of the content or views of any materials on this site or linked sites.